mimblewimble/docs/docs/wiki/extra-documents/nomenclature-bs.md

 its just a little unicode smiley face, this would be perfect

 * [♾](https://en.wikipedia.org/wiki/%E2%99%BE)
-its like an infinity symbol in a circle.. looks kind of like a smiley... and is the symbol for acid free p aper I need 699♾!
+its like an infinity symbol in a circle.. looks kind of like a smiley... and is the symbol for acid free paper I need 699♾!
 Grin, that acid free paper currency!!! also means PERMANENT PAPER... which is a good symbol for a cashlike currency probably.

 * [☹](https://en.wikipedia.org/wiki/%E2%98%B9)